LightFocus/ASUS-ROG-STRIX-Z490G-Hackintosh/README.md

 For example, if I have 16GB video memory, then I should set it to `14` since `2^14 = 16384MB` which is basically 16GB.

+## USB-C on RX 6800

+By default, the USB-C port on RX 6800 only has the functionality of video output and power delivery due to the fact that macOS loads a wrong kext called **AppleAMDUSBXHCIPCI.kext**.

+We'll use a custom kext based on XCHI-unsupported.kext called **XHCI-AMD6800.kext** to force macOS loads the correct kext **AppleUSBXHCIPCI.kext**.

 ## Modify config.plist in the OC Folder
-This repository contains EFI based on OpenCore 0.7.5.
+This repository contains EFI based on OpenCore 0.7.6.
 If you're using the same mobo, then this EFI is likely working for you.
 But if you have different parts other than mobo, please read the following content and modify it accrodingly.

 You need [ProperTree](https://github.com/corpnewt/ProperTree) to open and edit config.plist.